MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/control-cloud-apps-with-policies.md

 After you create a policy, you can enable or disable it.
 Disabling avoids the need to delete a policy after you create it in order to stop it.
 Instead, if for some reason you want to stop the policy, disable it until you choose to enable it again.

-- To enable a policy, in the **Policy** page, click the three dots at the end of the row of the policy you want to enable.
+- To enable a policy, in the **Policy** page, select the three dots at the end of the row of the policy you want to enable.
 Select **Enable**.

     ![Enable policy.](media/enable-policy.png)

-- To disable a policy, in the **Policy** page, click the three dots at the end of the row of the policy you want to disable.
+- To disable a policy, in the **Policy** page, select the three dots at the end of the row of the policy you want to disable.
 Select **Disable**.

     ![Disable policy.](media/disable-policy.png)